Elliot-D-Hill/ct2vl/README.md

 The command line tool has two modes `calibrate` and `convert`.

 * `mode`: `calibrate` uses positive PCR traces and their corresponding Ct values to calibrate ct2vl for a given machine
-   1. `Ct_at_LoD`: Ct value at the limit of detection (LoD)
+   1. `LoD`: Limit of detection (LoD): copies of SARS-CoV-2 viral genomes/mL (copies/mL; viral load at the LoD)
-   2. `LoD`: Limit of detection (LoD): copies of SARS-CoV-2 viral genomes/mL (copies/mL; viral load at the LoD)
+   2. `Ct_at_LoD`: Ct value at the limit of detection (LoD)
    3. `infile`: Filepath to a csv file containing Ct values and PCR reaction traces
 * `mode`: `convert` calculates the viral loads for given Ct values
     1. `Ct`: A list of Ct values that will be converted to viral loads
     2. `--outfile`: An optional filepath to save the results to

-For `calibrate` mode, `infile` is a csv file where each row corresponds to a run and the first column contains the Ct values for each run and the remaining columns contain the values at each cycle.
+For `calibrate` mode, `infile` is a csv file where each row corresponds to a run and the first column contains the Ct values for each run and the remaining columns contain the values at each cycle (example below).

 <div>
 <table border="1" class="dataframe">